-The maximum indemnification amount set forth in those agreements is limited to an amount equal to the greater of (x) 25% of our total shareholders' equity based on our most recently financial statements of the time of the actual payment of the indemnification or (y) \$25 million.
+The maximum indemnification amount set forth in those agreements is limited to an amount equal to the greater of (i) 25% of our total shareholders' equity based on our most recently financial statements of the time of the actual payment of the indemnification; (ii) \$50 million; (iii) 40% of our total market cap (which shall mean the average closing price of the Company's ordinary shares over the 30 trading days prior to the actual payment of indemnification multiplied by the total number of issued and outstanding shares of the Company as of the date of actual payment); and (iv) in connection with or arising out of a public offering of our securities, the aggregate amount of proceeds from the sale by us and/or any shareholder of ours securities in such offering.
 The maximum amount set forth in those agreements is in addition to amounts actually paid, if any, under insurance policies and/or by a third-party pursuant to an indemnification arrangement.